What is the Difference Between an Apprenticeship and a Traineeship?

 - You'll get paid while you work and study

 - You can commence a traineeship or apprenticeship either full-time or part-time, or while still at school

 Now to the differences… these boil down to the time it takes to finish and the type of job you’re after.

 Apprenticeships usually take three to four years to complete.
 During that time you will learn everything you need to become a qualified tradesperson.
-The types of skills areas apprenticeships can cover include engineering and metal fabrication, automotive and mechanical, building and construction, and electrical specialisations.
+The types of trade apprenticeships can cover include mechanical and fabrication engineering, automotive, building and construction, and electrical specialisations.

 Trade specialisations include: